michaelplatt07/network_monitoring/README.md

 4. How to imported the needed data.
 5. Using the application.

-## Ongoing list of things to accomplish
+## Ongoing list of things to accomplish.
 - [ ] Move the sensitive data to environment variables.
 - [ ] Update README from the TODO list above.
 - [ ] Integrate the new vendors endpoint to be used for checking for unauthorized devices.